Skip to content

 DimensionThe Odds APIOddsRelay

-Exchange lay pricesAvailable as raw market data via its h2h_lay and outrights_lay market keys — you pair them to back prices yourself.Lay prices with liquidity, pre-paired to every bookmaker back price and rated.
+Exchange lay pricesAvailable as raw market data via its h2h_lay and outrights_lay market keys; you pair them to back prices yourself.Every outcome nests explicit back {bookmaker, price} and lay {exchange, price, available} offers with numeric odds, pre-paired rather than left as a raw market key to join yourself.

-Historical dataArchive back to June 2020, available on paid usage plans.Not a product focus — the feed is built for current, pre-match prices.
+Historical dataArchive back to June 2020, available on paid usage plans.Not a product focus; the feed is built for current, pre-match prices.
 If backtesting is the job, their archive is the better tool.

-Pricing posturePublished self-serve tiers with a free tier, metered by a request quota.Scoped per client: a free trial key first, then a plain conversation — no request-quota arithmetic.
+Pricing posturePublished self-serve tiers with a free tier, metered by a request quota.Scoped per client: a free trial key first, then a plain conversation.
+No request-quota arithmetic.

 Where The Odds API is the right pick